Sultan, Washington: History

 Sultan residents participated a civic improvement program during the 1950s and 1960s that upgraded or replaced several major facilities, often with assistance from the state government.
 A new city hall was opened in 1954, the elementary school was expanded in 1957, and a new landing field for airplanes and helicopters opened in 1958.
 The city annexed 33 acre of rural land to the southeast in 1958 and it was subsequently developed for housing.
 The Skykomish River Bridge was also replaced by a new span in 1961.
 The Snohomish County Public Utility District (PUD) constructed the Culmback Dam on the Sultan River, creating the Spada Lake reservoir and providing electricity and drinking water for Everett and much of the county beginning in 1965.

 The Sky River Rock Festival and Lighter Than Air Fair, one of the first outdoor U.S. music festivals, was hosted at a raspberry farm south of Sultan beginning August 30, 1968.
 The three-day festival, organized by radio station KRAB and the Helix newspaper, attracted an estimated 20,000 hippies, of whom 13,000 had paid tickets, and was considered to be a forerunner for later festivals like Woodstock.
 Musical acts at the festival included Santana, the Grateful Dead, Country Joe McDonald, Muddy Waters, Buffy St. Marie, and John Fahey, among others.
 The Sultan city government declined to allow the festival to return the following year due to the traffic and logistical issues that were experienced, including the venue running out of drinking water.
 The event was largely forgotten by local residents, but was revived for a one-time festival in 2017.

 Sultan has since developed into a bedroom community for workers commuting to Everett, Seattle, and Bellevue.
 Several suburban subdivisions were built in the 1990s and early 2000s, contributing to a population boom and political strife over the area's rural and small-town character.
 The Department of Veteran Affairs considered the Sultan area for a new national military cemetery, but ultimately chose a site near Kent.
 Sultan celebrated its centennial in 2005 with several festivals and the dedication of a new visitor's center.
 Despite the population growth, the city's traditional businesses have left Sultan and caused a decline in local employment options.

-In an effort to resolve development issues and a city budget shortfall, a Monroe city councilmember unsuccessfully suggested merging the two cities during the 2007 financial crisis.
+During the 2007 financial crisis, a Monroe city councilmember unsuccessfully suggested merging the two cities to resolve development issues and Sultan's city budget shortfall.
 The Sultan city government instead began outsourcing its policing and library services to county agencies while undergoing other reforms.
 The city government has endorsed schemes to lure new industries, including offering tracts of land and opening new parks and a shooting range in a bid to appeal to outdoor recreation companies.